Chris Long: College career

 Long played college football at the University of Virginia under head coach Al Groh from 2004 to 2007, while pursuing a degree in sociology.
-As a freshman in 2004, he was a backup on the defensive line, but missed five games due to mononucleosis.
+As a freshman with the Cavaliers in 2004, he was a backup on the defensive line, but missed five games due to mononucleosis.
 Long ended the season with five tackles (two for a loss) and a sack.

 As a sophomore in 2005, Long averaged 3.8 tackles per game, leading all Virginia defensive linemen.
 He totaled 46 tackles, with 10 tackles for a loss and 2 sacks.
 His 26 quarterback pressures led his team.
 He also shared the team lead in pass break-ups with seven.

 In 2006, Long earned second-team All-ACC honors and was voted team captain.
 While starting all games, Long recorded 57 tackles, 12 for a loss, and 4 sacks.
 His 4.8 tackles per game was fourth among ACC defensive lineman.
 He was also a finalist for the Dudley Award, for the most outstanding player in the Commonwealth of Virginia and was an All-State selection.

 Following his senior season in 2007, Long was recognized as a unanimous First-team All-American.
 Long was fourth nationally in tackling by a defensive lineman, averaging 5.3 tackles per game.
 In addition, North Carolina head coach Butch Davis, who coached against Long in North Carolina's ACC match-ups with Virginia, called Long one of the premier defensive linemen in the country.

 Long entered the 2007 season on the watch lists for the Outland Trophy, Bronko Nagurski Trophy, Bednarik Trophy, Lombardi Trophy, Hendricks Award, and the Lott Trophy.
 He finished the season as a finalist for the Lombardi, Lott, and Nagurski Trophies.
 On December 5, Long won the 2007 Hendricks Award, given to the top defensive end in the nation.
 Long garnered more than 60 percent of the votes, the most ever for a winner in the history of the award.
 Additionally, Long received a first-place vote and finished 10th in the 2007 Heisman Trophy voting.

-Although he never completed his degree, Long's #91 jersey was retired at the University of Virginia on November 24, 2007, making him the first to have his jersey retired while an active player.
+Long's #91 jersey was retired at the University of Virginia on November 24, 2007, making him the first to have his jersey retired while an active player.